TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Ranked matches (w/o matchmaking yet)
+    - Just have servers with 2, 4 slots etc.
+    - Ranked only starts when the server gets full
+        - This way it's automatically hidden from Quick play feature
+    - What about non-steam players who connect?
+        - Won't really be many these days
+        - Tbh we might just host 1-2 servers with [Casual] and disallow non-steam clients on the ranked ones
+        - Will later be able to login through discord
+            - Btw can't the C++ discord api authenticate for us?
+Without having to do oauth

 - zbudowalbym gierke z address sanitizerem
 - fix connection stats
 - allow changing rcon pass from rcon? won't work with config.force.lua tho